al1ych/dart-code-visualization/README.md

 - [x] Highlight syntax in the generated HTML
 - [x] Jump to declaration for a variable
 - [x] Jump to declaration for a function
-- [ ] Show documentation on cursor hover 👈🏻
+- [ ] Show documentation on cursor hover (todo: on entity usage hover) 👈🏻
 - [ ] Jump to declaration for a class
 - [ ] Show class specification/fields on hover
 - [x] Collapse block scopes